"""Horizontal and vertical regridding module."""

 return result

-def _vertical_interpolate(cube, src_levels, levels, interpolation,
+cube, src_levels, levels, interpolation, extrapolation

 """Perform vertical interpolation."""